Don’t esitate to contact us. We are a professional Team happy to speak with you.

 One of the best ways to visit an ancient city is to understand how life is nowadays and how it was long time ago…

 The tour starts at the Oppian Hill, one of the famous Seven Hills of Rome.
 From above, you will see a beautiful view on the Colosseum.
-Afterwards we will visit the Colosseum and thanks to a skip-the-line ticket we will enter without being stressed by the waiting times.
+Afterwards we will visit the Colosseum with our skip-the-line tickets.

-Let you get stunned by the amazing structure and our guide will explain about the history of the Colosseum and their protagonists the Roman Soldiers.
+Get stunned by the amazing structure and discover about the history of the Colosseum and its protagonists the Roman Soldiers.

-According to the history it is well known that these soldiers needed to show their self-discipline not only during a battle but during their lives.
-In fact Augustus, considered as the first Emperor, did not allow soldiers to get married but to follow some sexual habits: having sex with prostitutes of any gender or with male slaves; war rapes and having same-sex relations.
+According to history, it is well known that these soldiers needed to show their self-discipline not only during a battle but also during their everyday life.
+In fact Augustus, considered first Emperor, did not allow soldiers to get married but they had to follow some sexual habits: having sex with prostitutes of any gender or with male slaves; war rapes and having same-sex relations were permitted.

-Our guide will tell you the life inside the most famous monument in the world: from the famous fights between gladiators.
-Then, we will have a little break in the nearby of the Arch of Constantine, erected by the Roman Senate to commemorate Constantine’s victory over Maxentius.
+Our guide will tell you the life inside the most famous monument in the world: the famous fights between gladiators.
+Then, we will have a little break at the Arch of Constantine, erected by the Roman Senate to commemorate Constantine’s victory over Maxentius.

 Nero was the last Roman Emperor of the dynasty founded by Augustus.
-Some stories about his sexuality had been left by some writers like Suetonius.
+Some stories about his sexuality had been recorded by some writers like Suetonius.
 These stories relate (“Nero”, 28-9) how Nero used to enjoy sexual relationships with men.
 He married Sporus and he treated him as a wife.
-Nero was also related to Doryphorus, assuming the passive role with him.
+Nero was also related to Doryphorus, assuming a passive role with him.

 Then we take a walk along Via Sacra, the main street of ancient Rome, where we will find the Temple of Caesar, the site where he was cremated.